 In May 2016, we announced that construction of our cryogenic natural gas processing plant located in Eddy County, New Mexico (the "South Eddy" plant) had been completed and the facility placed into commercial service.
 The South Eddy plant has a natural gas processing capacity of 200 MMcf/d and is capable of extracting up to 25 MBPD of NGLs.
 We also completed construction of approximately 90 miles of natural gas gathering pipelines that supply the South Eddy plant and a 71-mile extension of our Mid-America Pipeline System that provides South Eddy customers with NGL takeaway capacity.
 Residue gas from the South Eddy plant is handled by interconnections with third party pipelines.

-(2) In March 2016, we acquired the remaining 60% undivided ownership interest in this facility and assumed operatorship.
+volumes an owner processes at the facility and contractual arrangements with joint owners.
+In March 2016, we acquired the remaining 60% undivided ownership interest in this facility and assumed operatorship.